ORIGYN-SA/origyn_nft/docs/marketplace_integration.md

 2. Get a auction information (User UI or Management Canister)
 3. Get Invoice information (User UI)
 4. Send the Escrow Payment (User UI)
-5. Users escrows tokens for a bid (User UI)
-6. User makes a bid (User UI)
+5. User makes a bid (User UI)
-7. An auction is ended (User UI or Management Canister)
+6. An auction is ended (User UI or Management Canister) - Should happen automatically for "buy it now."
-8. Claim Royalties (Management Canister)
+7. Claim Royalties (Management Canister) - Should happen automatically

 Details: